krzysiek6d/study/static_initialization_in_headers/Readme.md

 Including this file in many cpp-s results in such memory usage:
 ![in_header.png](in_header.png)

-but when moved to the cpp file (info_data.cpp) then the memory usage is like that:
+but when this map is moved to the cpp file (info_data.cpp) then the memory usage is like that:
 ![in_cpp.png](in_cpp.png)

 So you can see the big difference (481K vs 76K).